mozilla/version-control-tools/docs/hgmozilla/bookmarks.rst

 a Mozilla repository, you'll need to share them with others in order to get them reviewed and landed.

-When working with mozilla-central, pushing your changesets to MozReview is the primary method of sharing.
-See the
+When working with mozilla-central, pushing your changesets to user repositories is the primary method of sharing.
+See :ref:`hgmo_managing_repos` for more information about user repositories.
-:ref:`MozReview documentation <mozreview>` for more information.

 Collaborating / Sharing Bookmarks
 =================================